ryantd42/NY-Legislative-Git/2023/S4270A-2023/bill.md

  the Public Health Law; of the state sanitary code and of  codes,  rules, regulations, permits or orders issued pursuant thereto.
   §  8.
-Section  16  of  the  agriculture and markets law is amended by adding a new subdivision 53 to read as follow:
+Section  16  of  the  agriculture and markets law is amended by adding a new subdivision 53 to read as follows:
   53. COOPERATE WITH THE DEPARTMENT  OF  ENVIRONMENTAL  CONSERVATION  TO DEVELOP  EDUCATIONAL  MATERIALS TO ENCOURAGE CARBON FARMING AND HOW TO USE THE UNITED STATES DEPARTMENT OF AGRICULTURE'S COMET-PLANNER,  COMET-